matoblac/my-ecs-app/frontend/README.md

 # React + TypeScript + Vite

+## Basic Frontend

+* Status: Updates beyond functional requirements are out of scope for this project at the moment.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: